Find members by call or SKCC number:

 Bert, F6HKA - FRA - f6hka@aol.com

-I’ve been ham since 1981 and really love CW my main mode of traffic.
-I use straight keys, bugs, paddle and can help with practice at speeds between 5–30 wpm.
-As I’m retired I’m very available and connected on sked page almost every day.
-Don’t hesitate to send a PM or an e-mail.
-I’m QRV on all bands 160-6m but signal must be strong enough on top band as I don’t have any RX system.
+I've been ham since 1981 and really love CW my main mode of traffic.
+I use straight keys and bugs, and can help with practice at speeds between 5-30 wpm.
+As I'm retired, I'm very available and connected on sked page almost every day.
+Don't hesitate to send a PM or an e-mail.
+I'm QRV on all bands 160-6m.

 Gerard, F6EEQ - FRA - f6eeq@wanadoo.fr